-Sport Organization: Any national sport organization, national multi-sport service organization, Canadian Sport Centre(s) and Institute(s) receiving funding from Sport Canada that has adopted the CSSP.
+Sport Organization: Any national sport organization, national multi-sport service organization, Canadian Sport Centre(s) and Institute(s) receiving funding from Sport Canada and that has adopted the CSSP.

-Support Person: A Support Person may include legal counsel, parents, and personal support workers, among others, but cannot be a person who is a witness or potential witness to the subject matter of the Report or CSSP Process.
+Support Person: The Reporting Person, Impacted Person, Respondent and any witness, may be accompanied by Support Person(s) at any meeting or proceeding related to a resolution process under the CSSP.
+The Support Person may not provide evidence on behalf of the witness but may provide advice to the individual as appropriate.
+A Support Person may include legal counsel, parents, and personal support workers, among others, but cannot be a person who is a witness or potential witness to the subject matter of the Report or CSSP Process.